-April • ended 30, 2021 ids of dollars) Year ended April 30, 2020 (in thousands of dollars)
+April 3 ended 0, 2022 Is of dollars) Year (April 3 (in thousand

 Type of Work Fees Percentage Fees Percentage

-Audit fees (1) \$523 80% \$448 71%
+Audit fees (1) \$720 85% \$523 80%

-Audit-related fees (1) \$39 6% \$31 5%
+Audit-related fees (1) \$36 4% \$39 6%

-Tax fees (2) \$90 14% \$152 24%
+Tax fees (2) \$91 11% \$90 14%

-Total \$652 100% \$631 100%
+Total \$847 100% \$652 100%

-(1) Aggregate fees billed for the Corporation's annual financial statements and services normally provided by the auditor in connection with the Corporation's statutory and regulatory filings.
-Aggregate fees billed for assurance and related services that are reasonably related to the performance of the audit or review of the Corporation's financial statements, including employee benefits plan audits, accounting consultations and audits in connection with acquisitions, internal control reviews, assistance with aspects of tax accounting, attest services not required by statute or regulation and consultation regarding financial accounting and reporting standards.

-(2) Aggregate fees billed for tax compliance, advice, planning and assistance with tax for specific transactions.
+- (1) Aggregate fees billed for the Corporation's annual financial statements and services normally provided by the auditor in connection with the Corporation's statutory and regulatory filings.
+Aggregate fees billed for assurance and related services that are reasonably related to the performance of the audit or review of the Corporation's financial statements, including employee benefits plan audits, accounting consultations and audits in connection with acquisitions, internal control reviews, assistance with aspects of tax accounting, attest services not required by statute or regulation and consultation regarding financial accounting and reporting standards. - (2) Aggregate fees billed for tax compliance, advice, planning and assistance with tax for specific transactions.